 Windows 10: How do I get the correct time to be used for created and modified timstamps on saved files?

 Discus and support How do I get the correct time to be used for created and modified timstamps on saved files? in Windows 10 Gaming to solve the problem; When I save files on my Windows 10 using office or adobe save / print to pdf, some files get timestamped 11 and half hours in the past!I'm in the...
-Discussion in 'Windows 10 Gaming' started by Kat AP, May 18, 2025 at 1:57 PM.
+Discussion in 'Windows 10 Gaming' started by Kat AP, May 18, 2025.

 1. Kat AP Win User